-SEO is savvy tactic if you’re in it for the long haul, but it’s going to take time, money and resources.
+SEO is savvy digital marketing tactic if you’re in it for the long haul, but it’s going to take time, money and resources.
 Paid search ads (like Google Ads) show instant results but conversions come to a halt as soon as the ads stop running.

 So which one drives the most customers to your site?
 Where do people actually click?

 To truly understand where to put your money you need to first understand your customers.
 That’s why I’ve broken this article up into two major sections.

 Today’s consumers use a variety of devices including mobile, desktop and tablets.
 And research shows that the device you’re using will impact where you click (we'll get onto this later).

 As you read this article, think about where you click when you’re using a mobile compared to a desktop device.
 Does your behaviour change when you use different devices?